prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-admob.md

 ### Prebid Adapters

-To integrate Prebid Adapters just add the following lines in your build.gradle files:
+To integrate Prebid Adapters just add the following lines into your build.gradle files:

 Root build.gradle